 Maybe an important tax document arrived in the mail days after you e-filed your return.
-Don’t worry, you’re not in trouble — as long as you file an amended tax return to correct the error.
+Don’t worry, you’re probably not in trouble.
+You can likely file an amended tax return to correct the error.

 Filing an amended tax return gives you the chance to correct tax forms you’ve already filed, even if the mistake or omission is on an old return.
 Here’s what you need to know about how to file an amended tax return.

 - How can I file an amended tax return?

 - When do I need to file an amended tax return?

 - When should I submit my amended tax return?

 - What happens after I file my amended tax return?

 - Are there any penalties for filing an amended tax return?